trywilco/wilco-docs/docs/submitting-your-quest-for-review/graphic-design-guidelines.md

 Once you have completed your quest cover, you can move on to the next part.

-## The Quest Logo

-The quest logo is pretty straightforward - using the quest cover you have created, export the Main title as an SVG File.
-Please note you need to convert the font to outlines first, otherwise it will be changed to a less pleasing system font - which we like to avoid.

-We have attached several open-source fonts you can use in the design template file - which you probably downloaded already, right?

 That’s it!
 We can’t wait to see the amazing covers you have created.

 [Readex Pro]: https://fonts.google.com/specimen/Readex+Pro?query=readex